jaredwray/airhorn/README.md

 - how the template forlder structure works
 - how template overrides work `subject` in the template

+## How to setup Firebase for Mobile Push

+To implement Firebase in your application, you will need to create a new project in the Firebase console and integrate the Firebase SDK according to the [Firebase documentation](https://firebase.google.com/docs/cloud-messaging).

+In your Firebase Project Settings, go to the `Service accounts` tab to generate your `private key` as a json file and put the content of the file as `FIREBASE_CERT` environment variable.

 ## How to Contribute